-TE 800 - Educational Research ......3 hours
+TE 800 - Educational Research3 hours

 This introductory web-based course in educational research focuses on evaluating and interpreting educational research and applying its findings to educational practice.
 The course will provide opportunities for students to (a) define and differentiate between and among basic, applied, and action research and explain how each contributes to practice; (b) conduct and interpret preliminary, primary, and secondary sources of research in both online and hard copy formats; (c) compare and contrast various research designs, and (d) analyze qualitative and quantitative research methodology.
-This will include the use of statistical techniques and conditions to describe educational phenomena and to determine the validity and reliability of research methodology.
+This will include the use of statistical techniques and conditions to describe educational phenomena and to determine the validity and reliability of research methods, case studies, critical-theory, historical, and ethnographical methodology.